Eggdrop Bind Internals

 }

-It automatically creates Tcl commands (e.g. *dcc:cmd_boot) that will call the C handler from add_bind_table in the first section Bind Table Creation and it gets a context (void *) argument with the C function it is supposed to call (e.g. cmd_boot()).
+It automatically creates Tcl commands (e.g. *dcc:cmd_boot) that will call the C handler from add_bind_table in the first section Bind Table and it gets a context (void *) argument with the C function it is supposed to call (e.g. cmd_boot()).

 Now we can actually look at the C function handler for dcc as an example and what it has to implement.